eclipse-sumo/sumo/docs/web/docs/Simulation/Rail_signals.md

   of these trains gets a green signal and all other trains get a red signal, even before one of these trains has entered the targeted lane.
-This will avoid that trains approach a rail signal with high velocity and receive suddently a red signal without having enough space to break before the rail signal.
+This will avoid that trains approach a rail signal with high velocity and receive suddenly a red signal without having enough space to break before the rail signal.

 A rail signal indicates green or red for each